 Incidents of violent crime, including rape and armed robbery – although not common – do occur.
 Exercise caution when visiting more isolated areas of the island.

 There is an increased risk of crime in the San Nicolas district, especially at night.
 Crimes against tourists are more common here.

 Car theft, especially of rental vehicles, can occur.
 Vehicle leases and rentals may not be fully covered by local insurance when a vehicle is stolen or damaged.
 Be sure you are sufficiently insured when renting any item.

 Parents of young travelers should be aware that the legal drinking age of 18 is not always enforced, so extra parental supervision may be appropriate.
 Travelers should take standard safety precautions when frequenting nightclubs and bars.
 Travel in pairs or groups, and, if you consume alcohol, do so responsibly.
 Take precautions to avoid consuming spiked beverages, e.g., do not leave your drink unattended or accept open containers from strangers.
 If you are a victim of a crime, report it immediately to Aruba police (dial 100 for police assistance; 911 for an ambulance) and the U.S. Consulate General Curaçao.

 Dial 911 if you need emergency medical assistance.
 Dial 100 for police assistance.

-If you or someone you know becomes a victim of crime, you should contact the local police and the U.S. Consulate in Curacao.
-Do not rely on hotel, restaurant, or tour company management to make the police report for you.
+If you are a victim of crime, report it immediately to Aruba police.
+Do not rely on hotel, restaurant, or tour company management to make the report for you.